-Art and Design students (including architecture students) are encouraged to participate in a National Portfolio Day.
+Art and Design students (Architecture majors too) are encouraged to participate in a National Portfolio Day.
 "National Portfolio Days are events specifically for visual artists, designers, and architects.
-They provide opportunities for those who wish to pursue an education in the visual arts and architecture to meet with representatives from colleges accredited by the

-National Association of Schools of Art and Design." (https://samfoxschool.wustl.edu/npd).
+They provide opportunities for those who wish to pursue an education in the visual arts and architecture to meet with representatives from colleges accredited by the National Association of Schools of Art and Design".
 At a National Portfolio Day event, representatives from colleges are available to review a student's artwork, discuss the college's programs, and answer questions about careers in art and design.
 High school students and parents are encouraged to attend.
 Students interested in studying architecture are also welcome to attend (even if they do not have a portfolio to review).
 Sign up to attend an event at www.NationalPortfolioDay.org